brianwcook/openshift-dev-deployer/README.md

 Currently the script deploys Openshift Enterprise 3.2.
 In the future it will be a choice to deploy OSE on RHEL or Origin on CentOS, but this is not implemented yet.

-You need your Red Hat customer user ID and password.
+You need your Red Hat customer portal user ID and password to register with subscription manager.
 You also need a pool id to register your RHEL instance.
-You can get it from subscription manager on another RHEL server.
+You can get one from subscription manager on a registered RHEL server by doing "subscription-manager" list --all --available.
+Free developer subscriptions work fine.

 The script will configure Openshift all-in-one running containerized in EC2.
 The point is to be able to provision dev environments quickly.
-You can run a user provided script, this script will run INSIDE the Openshift container which means it runs with cluster admin privileges.
+You can run a user provided script, this script will as cluster administrator.
 You should use this script to configure your Openshift applications.
+If you provided a source code repo key, it will be available as /root/deploy-ose/ssh-priv-key.

 The script will cache your settings in your home directory to make it easy to run repeatedly.
+Your passwords will be stored in clear  text but the file permissions will be set to 600.